noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 16/10/2022 13:00 today is Sunday and after six days of work I want to go out with a friend of mine, another victim of human trade.
 Francesca follow to torture me, death threat my person with Andreu and all the mafia below.
 Sara, from Genoa, said that I cannot smoke cigarettes or drink something because she is my wife.
 I'm so tired to be tortured and humiliated in the human trade network because of exploitation from a Genoese patrician family.

+- 18/10/2022 I was waked up at 2 AM by a bastard from a Genoese surname that I've know because I'm victim of human trade when I was a child.
+This stupid have heavy tortured me with a man of "Anonima Sarda" mafia.
+This man in 2019 had flash kidnapped myself.
+Today, 19, Francesca and this bastard have tortured me all day long.
+When they rise level of torture using direct energy weapons hidden in Spain behind civilian radio broadcast radiators I cannot work in the right way because my neural states are totally disturbed by electromagnetic fields that overload electric charges in my synapses.
+Result is be confused and general fatigue.
+I'm so tired that those bastards follow to torture my person, a citizen of Europe, in a theoretical democracy, Spain.
+I'm so tired about aristocracy terrorism.